litebulb/ProjectEdison/documents/GettingStarted.md

 **Introduction**:

 Kubernetes provides a container-centric management environment.
-It orchestrates computing, networking, and storage infrastructure on behalf of user workloads.
-Its groups containers that make up an application into logical units for easy management and discovery.
+It orchestrates computing, networking and storage infrastructure on behalf of user workloads.
+It can group containers that make up an application, into logical units for easy management and discovery.

 **Implementation**:

-Azure Kubernetes Service will host the microservices for event processing, storing, sending notifications to mobile applications and managing devices
+Azure Kubernetes Service will host the microservices for event processing, storing, sending notifications to mobile applications and devices.

 #### 2.5.9 Azure Container Registry

 **Introduction**:

 Azure Container Registry is a private registry for hosting container images.
 Using the Azure Container Registry, you can store Docker-formatted images for all types of container deployments.
-Azure Container Registry integrates well with orchestrators hosted in Azure Container Service, including Docker Swarm, DC/OS, and Kubernetes.
-Users can benefit from using familiar tooling capable of working with the open source Docker Registry v2.
+Azure Container Registry integrates well with orchestrators, hosted in Azure Container Service, including Docker Swarm, DC/OS, and Kubernetes.
+Users can benefit from using familiar tool capable of working with the open source Docker Registry v2.

 **Implementation**:

-Control image names for all container deployments.
-Use Kubernetes commands to push images into a repository or pull an image from a repository.
+Azure Container Registry controls image names for all container deployments, use Kubernetes commands to push or pull an image from a repository.
 In addition to container images, Azure Container Registry stores images used to deploy applications to Kubernetes.

 #### 2.5.10 Virtual Machine

 **Introduction**:

-Virtual Machines gives you the flexibility of virtualization for a wide range of computing solutions with support for Linux, Windows Server, SQL Server, Oracle, IBM, SAP and more.
-All current generation Virtual Machines include load balancing and auto-scaling at no cost.
+Virtual Machines gives you the flexibility of Virtualization on a wide range of computing solutions with support for Linux, Windows Server, SQL Server, Oracle, IBM, SAP and more.

-Each virtual machine provides its own virtual hardware, including CPUs, memory, hard drives, network interfaces and other devices.
+Each virtual machine has its own virtual hardware, including CPUs, memory, hard drives, network interfaces and other devices.
 The virtual hardware is then mapped to the real hardware on the physical machine which saves costs by reducing the need for physical hardware systems along with the associated maintenance costs that go with it, plus reduces power and cooling demand.

 **Implementation**:

-Execute scripts which updates the configurations, environments of Microservices buy building the docker images and pushing them to Azure Container Registry also installs helm, ingress controllers making it responsible to access Admin Portal.
+Execute scripts which updates the configurations, environments of Microservices by building the docker images and pushing them to Azure Container Registry, installs helm, ingress controllers making it responsible to access Admin Portal.

 #### 2.5.11 Service Bus

 **Introduction**:

 Microsoft Azure Service Bus is a fully managed enterprise integration message broker.
 Service Bus is most commonly used to decouple applications and services from each other and is a reliable and secure platform for asynchronous data and state transfer.
-Data is transferred between different applications and services using messages.
+Data is transferred between services using messages.
 A message is in binary format, which can contain JSON, XML, or just text.

 **Implementation**:

-The Events message which got triggered from the Devices and sent to IoT Hub, Service Bus is pulling data from IoTHub and sends to the services deployed in the Kubernetes.
+The Event messages which got triggered from the Devices are sent to IoT Hub and Service Bus pulls the data from IoTHub and sends to the services deployed in the Kubernetes.

 #### 2.5.12 Signal R